Stratifying Systems via a Nested Family of Torsion Pairs: Example

+\begin{ack*} The authors are grateful to Eduardo Marcos and Hipolito Treffinger for their helpful suggestions.
+We also extend our thanks to the anonymous referees for their thorough review and constructive feedback, which significantly contributed to enhancing the quality of this work. \end{ack*}

-The authors wish to thank Eduardo Marcos and Hipolito Treffinger for the excellent suggestions they provided.
-The first named author acknowledges the financial support from DMAT-UFPR and CNPq Universal Grant 405540/2023-0.
+\begin{Funding*} The first named author acknowledges the financial support from DMAT-UFPR and CNPq Universal Grant 405540/2023-0.
 The second named author acknowledges the financial support from Capes.
-This study was financed in part by the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior - Brasil (CAPES) - Finance Code 001.
+This study was financed in part by the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior - Brasil (CAPES) - Finance Code 001. \end{Funding*}